MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 	> This command directs the Docker client to send output to localhost port 22375, which you redirected to port 2375 in the Azure Container Service in the previous exercise.
 Remember that port 2375 is the one Docker Swarm listens on.

 1. Be sure you're in the "resources" subdirectory.
-Then execute the following command to create a container image named "ubuntu-convert" containing the Python script as well as the "input" and "output" subdirectories and their contents:
+Then execute the following command to create a container image named "ubuntu-convert" containing the Python script as well as the "input" and "output" subdirectories and their contents.
+Be sure to include the period at the end of the command:

 	<pre>
 	docker build --no-cache --tag ubuntu-convert .
 	</pre>

-	> Be sure to include the period at the end of the command.
-That's a path name instructing the Docker client to package up all the resources in the current directory.

 1. Wait for the command to finish executing.
 (It will take a few minutes for Docker to build the container image.)
 Then execute the following command to list the images that are present, and confirm that the list contains an image named "ubuntu-convert:"